 Reviews of significant bush fires generally find that properties well-prepared for bush fire threats suffer less damage and loss than those that are not.
-A major part of this preparation includes establishing a Building Protection Zone (BPZ).
+A major part of this preparation includes establishing a Asset Protection Zone (APZ).

-BPZs are areas of low fuels and managed gardens and vegetation close to a house that lessen the impact of an advancing bush fire.
-Standards for BPZs are outlined in detail in the Shire’s Firebreak and Fuel Load Notice.
+APZs are areas of low fuels and managed gardens and vegetation close to a house that lessen the impact of an advancing bush fire.
+Standards for APZs are outlined in detail in the Shire’s Firebreak and Fuel Load Notice.

-It is acknowledged that established properties may have vegetation and garden features that have been cultivated over many years which pre-date research into the requirements of a good BPZ.
+It is acknowledged that established properties may have vegetation and garden features that have been cultivated over many years which pre-date research into the requirements of a good APZ.

-With careful management and some good advice it is still possible to establish a BPZ without necessarily having to remove any living vegetation or carrying out significant ground works / vegetation modifications.
+With careful management and some good advice it is still possible to establish a APZ without necessarily having to remove any living vegetation or carrying out significant ground works / vegetation modifications.

-A Shire Fire Hazard Inspection Officer can visit your home and give some advice on how to establish or maintain a good BPZ.
+A Shire Fire Hazard Inspection Officer can visit your home and give some advice on how to establish or maintain a good APZ.